ScooloV/bbpedia/docs/core_rules/the_rules_of_blood_bowl.md

 * ~~The thrown player will bounce (as if they were a ball) from the square they land in and will automatically Fall Over upon landing, as described on page 27.~~
 * ~~Should the thrown player bounce into another occupied square, the above process is repeated.~~

-If after the scatter has been resolved, the thrown player lands in an occupied square:
+<span style="color: darkmagenta">If after the scatter has been resolved, the thrown player lands in an occupied square:</span>

-* The player occupying the square is Knocked Down (an Armour roll and possible Injury roll is made against them even if they were already Prone or Stunned).
-If the player occupying the square is a team-mate then a Turnover will be caused.
+* <span style="color: darkmagenta">The player occupying the square is Knocked Down (an Armour roll and possible Injury roll is made against them even if they were already Prone or Stunned).
+If the player occupying the square is a team-mate then a Turnover will be caused.</span>
-* The thrown player will bounce (as if they were the ball) from the square they land in and will automatically be Knocked Down upon landing; however, unlike normally when a player is Knocked Down during their own team turn, this will not cause a Turnover unless the thrown player was holding the ball.
+* <span style="color: darkmagenta">The thrown player will bounce (as if they were the ball) from the square they land in and will automatically be Knocked Down upon landing; however, unlike normally when a player is Knocked Down during their own team turn, this will not cause a Turnover unless the thrown player was holding the ball.</span>
-* Should the thrown player bounce into another occupied square, the above process is repeated.
+* <span style="color: darkmagenta">Should the thrown player bounce into another occupied square, the above process is repeated.</span>

 ### CRASH LANDING